 Walking helps keep your arthritis from flaring up.
 It’s free, low impact, and easy.
 Just walk about the block to start out and you can also find a walking plan to follow as you increase your workout.
 You can use this running plan and keep it at a walk for beginners.

 Yoga is a great way to reduce arthritic swelling and pain.
 Work with an instructor that understands arthritis so you don’t make your situation worse.
 Pilates and Tai Chi are other great arthritis exercises to try.
 Don’t forget about dancing.
 It is a wonderful workout as well.
+Try these Balance exercises for seniors to keep your mobility longer.

 Golf exercises for seniors